 The federal intelligence community needs to be sufficiently accountable to the people it serves, which has not been the case for some time.
 Modern technology has exacerbated this situation.
 The most effective way to defuse the problem of an unaccountable shadow government is for states to band together and demand reform.
 Noah will build a coalition of states with the strength and resolve to demand accountable intelligence practices and ensure secure cyber access for us and generations to come.

-- General elections should be held between the top three primary candidates, with no consideration of political parties.
+- There should be one primary open to all parties.
+General elections should be held between the top three or 4 primary candidates, with no consideration of political parties.

 Noah supports the recalibration of our law enforcement and corrections resources to focus on: